-For this project the different environmental impact categories presented in the draft documents prepared within the technical committee CEN TC 350 "Sustainability of construction works" are used (CEN TC 350 draft framework documents, 2008 - 2009).
-An overview of these categories can be found in the clean version of the prEN15804 (Sustainability of construction works - Environmental Product Declarations - Core rules for the product category of construction products).
+For this project the different environmental impact categories presented in the EN15804 prepared within the technical committee CEN TC 350 "Sustainability of construction works" is used (CEN TC 350 framework document, 2012).
+An overview of these categories can be found in EN 15804.